IceBerge421/markdown-cv/index.md

 **PS Berge** & Madison Schmalzer.
 "Speedrunning."
 Invited chapter for *Keywords in Game Studies* by Christopher B. Patterson and Amanda Phillips (eds.).
 (In press).

 Adeline K. Piercy\* & **PB Berge**.
 "Min-Maxxing Relaxing: Playtime and Privilege in the Post-Pandemic."
-Proceedings of the Digital Games Research Association.
+Proceedings article submitted to the Digital Games Research Association.
 (Under review).

 </div>